An overview of the most well-known and popular features in Windows 11.

 ✔️ Improved integration with Microsoft 365 and Teams

-✔️ Faster performance and better battery life
+✔️ Faster performance and longer battery life

 ✔️ Better gaming features like DirectStorage and Auto HDR